Water Safety While Traveling

 Generally safe even in areas with unsafe drinking water, with these precautions:

-• Be cautious if you have open wounds
+• Be especially cautious if you have open wounds or cuts

-• Consider using bottled water to rinse if you're particularly concerned
+• Consider using bottled water to rinse face if you have sensitive skin

 Swimming